jetthoughts/jt.github.io/README.md

   Skills: fluent english, b2b selling
   Experience: over 10 years
 ```
-This will generates simple summary table inside job position item.
+This will generate a simple summary table inside a job position item.

-####Vacany layout
+####Vacancy layout

-Set proper layout value at the top of the post:
+Set a proper layout value at the top of the post:

 ```
 ---